dechamps/WindowInvestigator/README.md

 the [Windows Performance Recorder (WPR)][] for a more thorough analysis.
 The Provider Name will appear as `Microsoft-Windows-Desktop-Shell-Windowing`.

+## Shell Core Provider logging

+Some of the internal Windows taskbar state management code uses the [Shell Core logging provider][] to log various events which can be useful for correlation.

+This is  an [Event Tracing for Windows (ETW)][] provider whose GUID is `30336ED4-E327-447C-9DE0-51B652C86108` (credit goes to Geoff Chappell).

+You can use this GUID in event consumers to receive the log.
+For example you can enter the GUID directly in [TraceView][] for real time logging, or you can load the included [`ShellCore.wprp`][] [recording profile][] into the [Windows Performance Recorder (WPR)][] for a more thorough analysis.
+The Provider Name will appear as `Microsoft-Windows-Shell-Core`.

 ## WindowMonitor

 WindowMonitor is a command line tool that is aimed at investigating window